liferay/liferay-docs/discover/portal/articles/04-staging-content-for-publication/01-enabling-staging.markdown

 Local Live and Remote Live.
 With Local Live staging, both your staging environment and your live environment are hosted on the same server.
 When Local Live staging is enabled for a site, a clone of the site is created containing copies of all of the site's existing pages.
-Portlet data is also copied, depending on which portlets are selected when staging is enabled.
+Typically, this means the staging and live enviornments share the same JVM, database, portlet data (depending on which portlets are selected when staging is enabled), and setup configurations, such as the properties set in the `portal-ext.properties` file.
 The cloned site becomes the staging environment and the original site becomes the live environment.

 When Remote Live staging is enabled for a site, a connection is established